Shell-structure and asymmetry effects in level densities: Conclusions

-We have found a significant shell effects in the MMA level density for the nuclear LES range within the semiclassical periodic-orbit theory (POT).
-In particular, we generalized the known SPM results for the level density in terms of the full SPM shell-structure Fermi gas (SFG) approximation, accounting for the shell, along with the neutron-proton asymmetry effects using the POT.
-Therefore, a reasonable description of the LES experimental data for the statistical averaged level density, obtained by the sample method within the MMA with the help of the semiclassical POT, was achieved.
+We have found a significant shell effects in the MMA level density for the nuclear low-energy states range within the semiclassical periodic-orbit theory.
+In particular, we generalized the known saddle-point method results for the level density in terms of the full saddle-point method shell-structure Fermi gas (SFG) approximation, accounting for the shell, along with the neutron-proton asymmetry effects using the periodic-orbit theory.
+Therefore, a reasonable description of the low energy states experimental data for the statistical averaged level density, obtained by the sample method within the MMA with the help of the semiclassical periodic-orbit theory, was achieved.
 We emphasize the importance of the shell, and neutron-proton effects in these calculations.
-We obtained values of the inverse level density parameter $K$ for LES range which are essentially different from those of neutron resonances.
+We obtained values of the inverse level density parameter $K$ for low-energy states range which are essentially different from those of neutron resonances.
 Taking a long Pt isotope chain as a typical example, one finds a saw-toothed behavior of $K(A)$ as function of the particle number $A$ and its remarkable shell oscillation.
-We obtained values of $K$ that are significantly larger than those obtained for neutron resonances, due to accounting for the shell effects.
+We obtained values of $K$ that are significantly larger than those obtained for neutron resonances, due mainly to accounting for the shell effects.
+We show that the semiclassical periodic-orbit theory is helpful in the low-energy states range for analytical description of the level density and energy shell corrections.
+They are taken into account in the linear approximation up to small corrections due to the {\it residual} interaction beyond the mean field and extended Thomas-Fermi approximation within the shell-correction method, see Refs.~\refcite{BD72,BK72}.
+The main part of the inter-particle interaction is described in terms of the extended Thomas-Fermi counterparts of the statistically averaged nuclear potential, and in particular, of the level density parameter.